Cyber-Dioxide/IP_Rover/README.md

 * Paypal: @maazwaheed123

 # Support
-For any kind of help / support , iam mostly active on instagram @cyber_dioxide , @coding_memz
+For any kind of help / support , iam mostly active on instagram and telegram @coding_memz